ichensky/ichensky.github.io/docs/dev/design-principles/oop/oop-vs-pp.md

 **Can be Done in Smalltalk and in LISP**: Kay points out that these principles of OOP can be implemented in various programming languages, particularly Smalltalk, which is known for its pure OOP model, and LISP, which supports functional programming and can also encapsulate OOP concepts.

+# Modern view on the OOP
+OOP is primarily about `behavior` (functions) rather than just `data`.<br>
+Objects should be seen as "bags of functions," not just "bags of data.".<br>

+Encapsulation is crucial.
+Data should be hidden within the object, and access to it should be controlled through methods.

+With help of inheritance,
 #### Interaction between `objects`:
 ```csharp
 User user = new(30, "123456", "Alan", "Kay");